gustavlan/final-project/README.md

 1. **Run the Application:**

-   With your virtual environment activated, start the Flask server:
+   Ensure the `SECRET_KEY` environment variable is defined, then start the Flask server with your virtual environment activated:

    ```bash
    python app.py